 Traditionally clothes were sold in retail bricks-and-mortar boutiques and large department stores.
 There were also catalogs and later television/cable stations.

-One of the advantages for consumers for buying on the Internet is seeing new brands, but there is also the ability to personalize, customize, and see an increased range of items beyond just the narrow range sold in stores with limited space.
+One of the advantages for consumers for buying on the internet is seeing new brands, but there is also the ability to personalize, customize, and see an increased range of items beyond just the narrow range sold in stores with limited space.
+It also allows brands to sell directly to consumers and for smaller brands to compete.
+Fashion sold over the internet has even begun to evolve into digital fashion sold in digital fashion stores.
+These sites sell "garments" that only exist on the internet and where one item can be sold innumerable times.
+These sites can be a way for people to purchase fantasy outfits for their social media sites and avatars.

 There are a few other notable retail trends of note.
 One is the concepts store that sells a carefully curated selection of products connected to a theme.
 These brands are interested in connecting with people though the discovery and experience and has been particularly associated with brands that have strong identities including several in the luxury market.
 Another trend is the showroom.
 This is where retail stores act more as a showroom for their products and less as a way to sell items in the store.
 This concept can also be modified like in the case of the Amazon physical stores, which acts as both store and showroom, but also works in concert with their online store.